-Study Japanese through intensive language training and experiential learning activities.
-Explore the country’s diverse regions, from vibrant Tokyo neighborhoods to the natural splendor of Hokkaido.
+Study Japanese through intensive language training and exciting activities.
+Explore vibrant Tokyo neighborhoods and stay with a host family in a different region.

-At the conclusion of this program, students will earn a language certificate noting the number of hours of language training through formal classes and experiential learning completed.
+At the conclusion of this program, students will earn a language certificate noting the number of hours of language training completed through formal classes and experiential learning.

-During the orientation period, you and your group will stay in a centrally located hotel.
+During this period, you and your group will stay in a hotel near the airport.

-During this period, you and your group will stay at a nonprofit center.
+During this period, you and your group will stay in a dormitory-style youth center.

-During this excursion, you and your group will stay in a hotel.
+During this period, you and your group will stay at a hotel.

 Program Reflection and Wrap-up in Tokyo